vitorallo/huntsAPI/README.md

 See the detailed [Sample CLI README](sample/README.md) for setup instructions and usage examples.

+## Postman Collection and Swagger

+In the repository, you can find a Postman collection and a Swagger file that can be used to interact with the API.
+These are great tools to better understand the APIs and how to interact with them.
+Yes, I know, openAPI - I will keep calling it Swagger forever :)

+## How to start
 ---

 *   Register the application itself within Azure AD.